Things You Can't Miss at the Berlin Wall

 Watchtower| ©bipolars polaroids

-On your walks through the streets of Berlin you will notice that there are still a few watchtowers standing in the city.
+As you wander through the streets of Berlin, you will notice that there are still a few watchtowers standing in the city.
 One of the most famous is the Schlesischer Busch in Alt-Treptow Park.

-You'll also find a few metres of wall, but the most interesting part is that the inside of the tower now houses a number of temporary or touring art exhibitions.
+You will also find a few metres of wall, but the most interesting part is that the interior of the tower now houses a series of temporary or travelling art exhibitions.

-No matter what time of year you decide to visit the city, you'll always find something new to see here.
+No matter what time of year you decide to visit the city, you will always find something new to see here.

 How to get there

-The legendary Watchtower is located in the Alt-Treptow Park in the south-central part of Berlin.
-On arrival you will find a beautiful expanse of land on the banks of the River Spree in the town of the same name.
+The legendary watchtower is located in Alt-Treptow Park, in the south-central part of Berlin.
+Upon arrival, you will find a beautiful stretch of land on the banks of the Spree River in the town of the same name.

-With the following means of transport you will find routes with stops in the vicinity of the Alt-Treptow Park: The Berlin underground (line U12), the public bus service (lines 165 and M29) and the Berlin tram (line M10).
+The following means of transport will take you to stops near Alt-Treptow Park: the Berlin underground (line U12), the public bus service (lines 165 and M29) and the Berlin tram (line M10).

 Useful information

-• Duration: Spend 2 hours touring the park and facilities.
+• Duration: Allow 2 hours to explore the park and facilities.

 Explore the remains of the Berlin Wall in Mauerpark